-New blood pressure treatment tries fooling brainDecember 7th, 2012 in Health /
+New blood pressure treatment tries fooling brainDecember 7th, 2012 by James Walsh, Star Tribune (Minneapolis) in Health /

 While dozens of medical device makers are racing to treat medication-resistant hypertension by burning nerves inside arteries in the kidneys, Minneapolis firm CVRx is coming at the problem from a different direction.